HTML comment element

 # Demo

-The three greatest things you learn from traveling
+The great things you learn from traveling

 Appreciation of diversity

 Getting used to an entirely different culture can be challenging.
-While it’s also nice to learn about cultures online or from books, nothing comes close to experiencing the cultural diversity in person.
+While it’s also nice to learn about cultures online or from books, nothing comes close to experiencing cultural diversity in person.
 You learn to appreciate each and every single one of the differences while you become more culturally fluid.

 # Installation